The CHaD Outpatient Center is located at Dartmouth-Hitchcock Medical Center in Lebanon, in the Faulkner Building.

 About the CHaD Outpatient Center

-In addition to treating visitors to a physically beautiful environment, featuring spacious waiting areas filled with natural light, CHaD's Outpatient Center at DHMC is providing a host of benefits to patients and their families.
+In addition to treating visitors to a physically beautiful environment, featuring spacious waiting areas filled with natural light, CHaD's Outpatient Center at Dartmouth-Hitchcock Medical Center provides a host of benefits to patients and their families.

-To provide a fun and comforting atmosphere for children, a number of interactive play and viewing stations — some the result of a collaboration with the Montshire Museum — are positioned throughout the clinic's main waiting areas.
+To provide a fun and comforting atmosphere for children, a number of interactive play and viewing stations—some the result of a collaboration with the local Montshire Museum of Science—are positioned throughout the clinic's main waiting areas.
 These include: "I-spy" windows made of lumicast materials, sea glass, and over 200 objects provided by community members; an Aeolian Landscape machine that allows kids to create sand landscapes; and post-mounted "hispy" viewing binoculars to inspire interest in the nature that surrounds the medical center.

-The Outpatient Center provides 45 pediatric exam rooms, designed 20 percent larger to better accommodate families.
+The Outpatient Center provides 45 pediatric exam rooms, which are 20 percent larger than regular exam rooms to better accommodate families.
 The 37,000-square foot facility provides five separate waiting areas for sick children, well children, children with chronic illnesses and conditions, adolescent and adult allergy patients, and children with special needs who require a quiet or restricted area.
 The clinic handles about 60,000 outpatient visits per year.

 Bringing services together

-One of the biggest advantages of the Outpatient Center is that it brings together virtually all of CHaD's medical and surgical services, offering convenient access to comprehensive care for parents and families.
+One of the biggest advantages of the Outpatient Center is that it brings together virtually all of CHaD's medical and surgical services so it can offer convenient access to comprehensive care for parents and families.

 This consolidation of ambulatory services also benefits CHaD providers.
 "Having most of our pediatric specialists, generalists, and staff located on the same floor encourages more frequent interaction," says Dr. John Modlin, chair of pediatrics and medical co-director of CHaD.
 "This enhanced communication between and amongst providers results in higher quality care."